JetBrains/email-parser/README.md

 ### Documentation
 To get documentation in [dokka](https://github.com/Kotlin/dokka) format enter `gradlew dokka` in the console.
 Then run `build/dokka/email-parser/index.html`

-To get documentation in Javadoc format enther `gradlew dokkaJavadoc` in the console.
+To get documentation in Javadoc format enter `gradlew dokkaJavadoc` in the console.
 Then run `build/javadoc/index.html`

 ### Description
 The main package of the library is [quoteParser](src/main/kotlin/quoteParser).
 Its main class is [QuoteParser](src/main/kotlin/quoteParser/QuoteParser.kt#L63).